150 ways YOU can help keep Hyde Park beautiful

 - When it snows, park at least 20 feet from intersections to keep streets open to plows.

 - Clear snow from your sidewalk within 3 hours of snowfall ending or 3 hours after sunrise if it snowed overnight.
+Offer to shovel for elderly neighbors or others who may find it difficult.

 - Check the street sweeping schedule and move your car to allow for access to your block.